gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-### Support for Spock framework for Java projects in Build Init Plugin
+### Support for different testing frameworks for Java projects in Build Init Plugin

-It is now possible to use [Spock framework](https://code.google.com/p/spock/) instead of JUnit for Java projects in the [Build Init Plugin](userguide/build_init_plugin.html) by using the following command:
+It is now possible to use [Spock framework](https://code.google.com/p/spock/) or [TestNG](http://testng.org/doc/index.html) instead of JUnit for Java projects in the [Build Init Plugin](userguide/build_init_plugin.html) by using the following command:

     gradle init --type java-library --with spock

+or

+    gradle init --type java-library --with testng

 This feature was contributed by [Dylan Cali](https://github.com/calid).